This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 From Stuttgart, start to head back north-west.
 Spend time visiting the lovely Bad Wildbad in the Black Forest and maybe indulge yourself in one of the many thermal baths there.

-Head for historic Heidelberg and spend some time admiring and visiting the imposing Heidelberg Castle before crossing the wide river Neckar on the famous old bridge.
+Head for historic Heidelberg and visit the imposing Heidelberg Castle before crossing the wide River Neckar on the famous old bridge.
 This is another great town for an overnight stay.

-Stop by the pretty and very German town of Koblenz, before heading to Eltz Castle.
-If you’re looking for a quintessential fairytale castle, then Berg Eltz is it!
-When you’re done swooning over Eltz, head to the small complex of Rheinstein Castle high on the banks of the Rhine (or Rhein in Germany) river.
+Stop by the pretty and very German town of Koblenz before heading to Burg Eltz Castle.
+If you’re looking for a quintessential fairytale castle, then Eltz is it!
+When you’re done swooning over Eltz, head to the small complex of Rheinstein Castle high on the banks of the Rhine (or Rhein in Germany) River.

-This is a fully packed itinerary covering all the best bits of Germany.
+This is a fully packed itinerary covering all the best bits of Germany and some truly magical castles.
 I’m sure you’ll agree, this makes a fantastic German road trip!

 Where to Stay

-Koln ⇒ Hotel Lyskirchen for its ideal old town location, boutique vibe and modern rooms.
+In Koln stay at Hotel Lyskirchen for its ideal old town location, boutique vibe and modern rooms.

-Bad Wildbad ⇒ Mokni’s Palais Hotel and Spa for some of that thermal action, as well as old-fashioned elegance and service.
+In Bad Wildbad stay at Mokni’s Palais Hotel and Spa for some of that thermal action, as well as old-fashioned elegance and service.

-Heidelberg ⇒ Ninetynine Hotel Heidelberg City for funky and modern design, super-comfortable beds and a lively, sociable bar.
+In Heidelberg stay at Ninetynine Hotel Heidelberg City for funky and modern design, super-comfortable beds and a lively, sociable bar.

 Looking for the best SIM card deals in Europe for your trip?
 Check out our guide to the best data SIMs in Europe and get the best deal for your trip to Germany.